 At a glance

-A perianal fistula is a small tunnel that connects an abscess within the anus, to an opening on the skin around the anus.
-Fistula are further divided into simple or complex tracts.
-Simple tracks are easier to treat; however, complex tracts require long term management and are more difficult to eradicate.
+A perianal fistula is a small tunnel that connects an abscess within the anus to an opening on the skin around the anus.
+Fistulas are further divided into simple or complex tracts.
+Simple tracts are easier to treat; however, complex tracts require long term management and are more challenging to eradicate.

-There are many surgical procedures described and the outcomes and success of each vary.
+There are many surgical procedures described, and the outcomes and success of each vary.
 In theatre, an examination under anaesthesia is performed to further delineate between a simple or complex fistulous tract.
 The most commonly performed surgical procedure is the insertion of a seton.
 Other surgical options include cutting out the tract, plugs or clips.
-The pros and cons of each will be discussed preoperatively, and the best-suited procedure will be performed.
-After being diagnosed with a perianal fistula; you will be referred to Dr Maraj for an assessment.
-Further investigation such as an endoanal ultrasound or MRI may be performed to further categorised the track.
+The pros and cons of each will be discussed pre-operatively, and the best-suited procedure will be performed.
+After being diagnosed with a perianal fistula, you will be referred to Dr Maraj for an assessment.
+Further investigation, such as an endoanal ultrasound or MRI scan, may be performed to categorise the tract further.

 How to prepare for the procedure

-If diagnosed with a perianal fistula; you will be referred to Dr Maraj for surgery.
+If diagnosed with a perianal fistula, you will be referred to Dr Maraj for surgery.
 She will then instruct you on how to prepare for colorectal surgery.
-This usually involves emptying your colon with an enema or laxative and restricting your eating 6 hours before surgery.
-Surgery for perianal fistula is done in hospital, under a regional spinal block or general anaesthesia.
-You may need to stay in hospital overnight for observation.
+This usually involves emptying your colon with an enema or laxative and restricting eating 6 hours before surgery.
+Surgery for perianal fistula is done in a hospital under general anaesthesia.
+You may need to stay in the hospital overnight for observation.

 What an anal fistula surgery involves

 Due to the anal fistulas' proximity to the anal sphincter muscles, surgery is done very delicately to treat the fistula while protecting the anal sphincter muscles.
-Which type of colorectal surgery is advised will depend on the fistulous track as explained above.
+The type of colorectal surgery advised will depend on the fistulous tract, as explained above.

-For most perianal fistulas, a special drain called a seton will be placed to drain the fluid for the course of several weeks.
-Many studies have shown that the use of a Seton may result in healing of the fistula on its own.
+For most perianal fistulas, a special drain called a seton would be placed to drain the fluid for the course of several weeks.
+Many studies have shown that using a Seton may result in healing of the anal fistula on its own.

-An advancement flap surgery involves the fistula being covered with a piece of tissue while the lift procedure is done by opening the skin above the fistula, spreading the sphincter muscles and tying the fistula off.
+An advancement flap surgery involves the anal fistula being covered with a piece of tissue.
+At the same time, the lift procedure is done by opening the skin above the fistula, spreading the sphincter muscles and tying the fistula off.
 In some cases, a collagen plug or a clip may be advised.
 This is done to seal up and heal a fistula as opposed to cutting the tract out.
 Biopsies may be taken intraoperatively to exclude infection or other causes of fistulae, including cancer or inflammatory bowel disease.

 What to expect post-procedure

 After any of the above types of procedures, you can expect some rectal and anal pain.
 You will be told how to care for your wounds.
-To ease the discomfort, a sitz bath may be suggested.
+For minor discomfort, a sitz bath may be suggested.
 Depending on the type of surgery performed, recovery time will vary.

-You will be discharged on a regimen of stool softeners, analgesia, sits baths and dietary modifications.
+You will be discharged on a regimen of stool softeners, analgesia, sitz baths and dietary modifications.